 It is true that we can be predisposed to certain diseases that we can change, so that we don’t inherit something that someone in our family has, but what about something that you have because someone else made an error of judgment, in other words a mistake.

 My cerebral palsy wasn’t a freak of nature from birth.
 I know that now.
 I developed normally in the womb before I was born, being the younger twin and weighing more than my twin at birth, one hour after her.
 It was an accident, but in my case it didn’t have to happen.

 I am now looking at what I deal with and questioning whether some of what I deal with is because of a predisposition of problems associated with cerebral palsy, such as Irritable Bowel Syndrome.
 Having dysfunctional bowel problems as a child, probably has a lot to do with me having it now.

-What about my future with Cerebral Palsy?
+What about my future with cerebral palsy?

+Does that make it a predisposition?
 Yes it does, because both these conditions are linked to what I deal with and not through an unhealthy lifestyle I might have chosen for myself.

 I cannot change the mistake of what someone else failed to stop, I can only change my mindset, something I’m still working on through my writing.